 We also explore a range of other duration-related outcomes to examine whether the impact of testing is concentrated at any point in the duration distribution.
-For each hired worker, we measure whether they stay at least three, six, or twelve months, for the set of workers who are not right-censored.
-We aggregate this variable to measure the proportion of hires in a location-cohort that meet each duration milestone.
-Regression results (analogous to those reported in Panel 1 of Table 2 are reported in Appendix Table A1, while event studies are shown in the remaining panels of Figure 2.
+For each hired worker, we measure whether they stay at least three, six, or twelve months.
+For these samples, we restrict to workers hired three, six, or twelve months, respectively, before the data end date.
+These milestone measures thus allow us to examine the impact of testing for all workers, not just those with completed spells.
+We aggregate these variables to measure the proportion of hires in a location-cohort that meet each duration milestone.
+Regression results (analogous to those reported in Panel 1 of Table 2) are reported in Appendix Table A1, while event studies are shown in the remaining panels of Figure 2.
 For each of these measures, we again see that testing improves job durations, and we see no evidence of any pre-trends.